sirupsen/cachedis/README.md

 Cachedis caches your expensive queries to a Redis instance so the next time you fire it off, it'll load directly from cache instead of being run again.
 Optionally you can provide a cache expirement time.

-    @cachedis = Cachedis.new

-    # performs query the first time, performs cached calls to Redis within the next 60 * 60 seconds
-    @cachedis.cachedis 'name-of-expensive-query', :expire => 60 * 60  do
+    cachedis 'name-of-expensive-query', :expire => 60 * 60  do
       Post.all.expensive_operation
     end

 ## Documentation

-Anything passed to `Cachedis#new` is passed to `redis-rb`.

-The main method of `Cachedis` is `#cachedis`, it takes the following parameters:
+Default options should be set in the constant `CACHEDIS_OPTIONS`.

+`cachedis` takes two arguments in addition to a block which should return whatever you want `cachedis` to cache:

     key, options = {}

-The key is the name of the key the objects are saved as in Redis.
-Options are send directly to the Redis instance in addition to setting the key to the result of the query.
+The key is the name of the key under which the objects are saved as in Redis.
+Options are send directly to the Redis instance in along.
 For instance the option could be expiring the key at a certain time:

+    include CachedisInterface

     # expire in an hour
-    @cachedis.cachedis 'users:all:with_avatars', :expire => 60 * 60 * 60 do
+    cachedis 'users:all:with_avatars', :expire => 60 * 60 * 60 do
       User.all.with_avatars
     end

     # expire at unix timestamp with Redis' EXPIREAT command
-    @cachedis.cachedis 'expensive:query', :expireat => Time.new(2012,2,2).to_i do
+    cachedis 'expensive:query', :expireat => Time.new(2012,2,2).to_i do
       # insert expensive query here
     end